jsilalahi/neo-php/docs/authentication.md

 # Authentication
-This module is implementation and wrapper library for SSO.
+Authentication module is implementation and API wrapper for SSO service.

 ##### Setup
-First thing before using `Auth` module, you need to setup HTTP Client implementation.
-Neo PHP ships `GuzzleHttpClient` as HTTP Client using GuzzleHttp implementation.
-In case Auth module used before HTTP Client set up, an configuration exception (`DynEd\Neo\Exceptions\ConfigurationException`) thrown.
+First thing before using `Auth` module, you need to setup service HTTP Client.
+Neo PHP ships `GuzzleHttpClient` as default HTTP Client using GuzzleHttp implementation.
+In case of Auth module used before HTTP Client set up, an configuration exception (`DynEd\Neo\Exceptions\ConfigurationException`) will thrown.

 ```php
 <?php